b0bb1e/HTML-fun/README.md

 I have now added a playable snake game (2 days to program)

+A school-year project now: 2048, but with Pikachus!

 To use these files: download the ones from your desired program (so only the 4 snake files, for example).
 Then get rid of the descriptor at the end of the filename (the " (Snake)" in my example).
 Then run!